erxiong0/AlgorithmTraining/README.md

 # AlgorithmTraining
-To finish exercises in \it{Introduction to Algorithms}
+To finish exercises in Introduction to Algorithms